Weapons of Death: Release

-Weapons of Death was released in Italy on February 22, 1977 through the distributor Fida Cinematografica.
+Weapons of Death was released in Italy on 22 February 1977 through the distributor Fida Cinematografica.
 It grossed a total of 1,049,324,370 Italian lira on its release.

+Reception

+Regarding the film, Massimo Pepoli wrote in Il Messaggero (translated from Italian): "The little film, despite the banality of the plot, will not fail to satisfy fans of the genre, as it is full of action, blood and shootouts".